Cpetak/urchin_adaptation/README.md

   <summary>Click to view detailed code</summary>

 folders:
-scripts and files for PCANGSD: WGS/my_pcangsd/my_PCA (for creating PCA of all individuals based on pops), WGS/my_pcangsd/PCA_bias (for quality check PCA)
+scripts and files for PCANGSD: WGS/my_pcangsd/my_PCA

 Run this code on all individuals from all populations together for PCA